 Whilst many of the Churchwarden's responsibilities are connected with building maintenance, such as temperature control, roof repair, seating, lighting, etc; they are also responsible for keeping order in the church, particularly during Sunday services.
 Churchwardens have a duty to make sure that the clergy can conduct their services and other meetings without hindrance.
 Visitors or newcomers must be welcomed and assisted, including guest preachers, the Archdeacon or Bishop when they visit.
 On the rare occasion of a major disturbance within (or immediately outside) the church, the Churchwardens take primary responsibility in dealing with the matter and have the power to arrest anyone or escort them off the premises if necessary.

 And finally ....................
-The two Churchwardens together are usually responsible for announcing the final selection and arrival of a new incumbent priest to the parish, by reading aloud the Bishop’s official letter of appointment during the Sunday service; something the current incumbents hope not to have to do for many years to come!
+The two Churchwardens together are usually responsible for announcing the final selection and arrival of a new incumbent priest to the parish, by reading aloud the Bishop’s official letter of appointment during the Sunday service; something the current incumbents hope to do very soon.